hkmix/jzwiki.vim/README.md

 ## Example

-This is what `examples/index.txt` looks like:
+This is what `examples/index.txt` looks like (theme is [vim-colors-solarized-simple](https://github.com/hkmix/vim-colors-solarized-simple)):

 ![Example image based on examples/index.txt](examples/screenshot.png)